Attributes and Filter Options

 The Schools and Districts panel contains the following actionable elements:

-1. Search a School or District: Search for the school(s) or district(s) to include in the report.
-Users with district-level permission may select multiple schools or the entire district.
-Users with state-level permission may select multiple schools and districts.
-This selection is disabled for users with single school permission.
+- Search a School or District: Search for the school(s) or district(s) to include in the report.
+Users with district-level permissions may select multiple schools or the entire district.
+Users with state-level permissions may select multiple schools and districts.
+This selection is disabled for users with single-school permissions.

-2. Districts: This displays the selected districts to be included in the report.
-Users with single district permissions have their district preselected.
+- Districts: This displays the selected districts to be included in the report.
+Users with single-district permissions have their district preselected.

-3. Schools: This displays the selected schools to be included in the report.
-Users with single school permissions have their school preselected.
+- Schools: This displays the selected schools to be included in the report.
+Users with single-school permissions have their school preselected.

-4. [State results (Summative assessments only)]: If selected, the report will include summary summative assessment results for the state.
+- [State results (Summative assessments only)]: If selected, the report will include summative assessment results for the state.
+This option is only available when Statewide results are released.

-5. [School results for selected districts]: If selected, the report will include the results for each school within each selected district.
+- [School results for selected district(s)]: If selected, the report will include the results for each school within each selected district.

 Assessment Attributes

-The Assessment Attributes panel allows the user to define the report based on specific attributes, as shown in figure 2.
-The report type selected determines the assessment attributes displayed.
+The Assessment Attributes panel allows the user to define the report based on specific attributes.
+The report type selected determines the assessment attributes displayed (figure 2).

 The Assessment Attributes panel provides the following attribute selections:

-1. Assessment Type: The type of assessment for the report type.
-The choices are either [ICA], [IAB/IA], or [Summative].
+- Assessment Type: The type of assessment for the report type.
+The choices are [Summative], [ICA], or [IAB/IA].

-2. Subjects: Subjects available for the report type.
-The choices are [Math], [ELA], [CAA ELA], [CAA Math], [CAA Science], [CAST], [CSA], and [ELPAC].
+- Subjects: Subjects available for the report type.
+The choices are [Math], [ELA], ELPAC], [CAST], [CSA], [CAA Science], [CAA Math], [CAA ELA], and [Alternate ELPAC].
 The [All] button causes the report to include results for all displayed subjects.

 For a Claim/Domain Report, an additional [Claims or Domains] button appears in the Subjects panel.
 Selecting it opens a subpanel that allows specific claims or domains to be selected (figure 3).